India: Health and Human Rights

 The program’s thematic seminar includes lectures by nationally prominent academics and experts in the fields of health and human rights.
 Lectures address issues such as:

 - International principles of public health and human rights

-- Public health system in India: traditional, Ayurved, Homeopath, Unani, and Allopath
+- Public health systems in India: traditional, Ayurved, homeopathy, Unani, and allopathy

 - Issues and challenges pertaining to mental health